periph/gohci/README.md

 `sci` is running, updating `sci.json` will make the process quit.
 It is assumed that you use a service manager, like systemd.

-To test a private repository, set `UseSSH` to true and use a read-only deployment key so your worker has access to the repository.

 ### OAuth2 token